cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

   and ``hostPort.enabled`` can be set to ``true``.
 By default all four options are set to ``false``.
 A few example configurations for the ``partial`` option are provided below.

-  The following helm setup below would be equivalent to ``kubeProxyReplacement=strict`` in a kube-proxy-free environment:
+  The following Helm setup below would be equivalent to ``kubeProxyReplacement=strict`` in a kube-proxy-free environment:

   .. parsed-literal::